 neg_mask = y == 0

 To create our dual histogram plot, we'll make another axes object, then call the .hist method on it twice for the positive and negative class histograms.
 We supply a few additional keyword arguments: alpha creates transparency in the histograms, so that if they overlap we can still see each of them, and we specify the colors.
-The blue and red colors, with transparency, will show a purple color in places where the histograms overlap.
+The blue and red colors, with transparency, will show a purplish color in places where the histograms overlap.
 Once we have the histograms, we rotate the x-axis tick labels to make them more legible and create several other annotations that should be self-explanatory.

 Use the following code to create the dual histogram plot with the aforementioned properties: